nblaznik/Lauras-HP-Wand/README.md

 Inside the repo you'll find: - The complete Arduino code that controls spells, LEDs, and the unlocking mechanism\
 - 3D-printed designs for the controller and box mechanism\
-- Images, videos, and build documentation inside the `images/` folder\
+- Images, videos, and build documentation (not yet, ill eventually upload it) inside the `images/` folder\
 - Test sketches and development notes from the build process

 ------------------------------------------------------------------------